Stephen Lawrence review prompts Met shredding ban

 The head of the Metropolitan Police has "asked that there is no more shredding" of documents while he deals with claims files on corruption were destroyed.

 Sir Bernard Hogan-Howe appeared before the Home Affairs Committee, which told him it would hold an inquiry into Met "standards, governance and culture".

 Destruction of files was raised by the Mark Ellison QC in his review of the Stephen Lawrence murder investigation.

 Sir Bernard told MPs the Met was going through that report in detail.

 It found evidence of "mass shredding" of files relating to Operation Othona - a top-secret anti-corruption initiative within the Met.

-Mr Ellison also reported that an undercover Met officer had spied on the Lawrence family, and did not rule out that corruption may have compromised the investigation.'Chaos not malice'
+Mr Ellison also reported that an undercover Met officer had spied on the Lawrence family, and did not rule out that corruption may have compromised the investigation.

 Sir Bernard told MPs he needed to find out whether the shredding was "innocent or malicious", adding: "I just don't know."

 He insisted the Met must find out what had happened, saying he needed to know: "What were the documents, what was on them, who asked for them to be shredded and why?"